I have been asked to produce quite a few sculptures for display in the public domain over the years.

 More recently I was asked to make a large sign for the start of the Pembrokeshire Coast Path.

 I suggested making the sign to frame the elements of the landscape, to give it a sense of place and involvement in the site rather just being imposed on the landscape.

 This worked out perfectly and is something I would love to explore further.

 An idea that would work well for National Parks and other public spaces

-This details three public commissions I have produced over the years.
+This details some of the public commissions I have produced over the years.
 I am always happy to discuss potential projects